YaleDHLab/lab-workshops/intro-to-javascript/README.md

 })
 ```

-Here we call the `.addEventListner()` method on an element, which has the following syntax:
+Here we call the `.addEventListener()` method on an element, which has the following syntax:

 `ELEMENT.addEventListner(EVENT_TYPE, CALLBACK_FUNCTION)`